 Pumping Tips for Moms who are Working Pumpers

-On most Medela pumps, these little membrane things, Medela Extra Membranes, 2 Packs of 6 Membranes are often the culprit to poor suction.
+On most Medela pumps, those little white membrane things are often the culprit to poor suction.
 My advice is to have several in your pump bag.

 A hands-free pumping accessory is one of the most useful things to a working mom.
 Women are multi-taskers, moms are super multi-taskers, and working moms are super multi-taskers of a higher level.